KEYBOARDING FOR COMPUTING (2)

 An introduction to Microsoft PowerPoint.
 Upon completion of this course students should have beginning knowledge of a presentation program.
 Prerequisite: keyboard speed of 35 wpm, Windows Workstations OS or instructor permission.

-GENERAL OFFICE PROCEDURES (5)
+OFFICE PROCEDURES (5)

 Topics include: professional image and dress, employer expectations, human relations, receptionist techniques, telephone procedures, processing mail, business ethics, job safety, office supplies and equipment, travel and meeting arrangements, reprographics, financial activities, PC cleaning/care, internet and e-mail.
 Prerequisites: a grade of 2.0 in BTEC 110 and BTEC 103 or permission of instructor.